Updated: Sep 26, 2022

-With faith, prayer, and the determination pushing her onward to finish and publish her book, Williams continued while undergoing cancer treatments.
-“I decided to work on the illustrations while I was working on fine tuning the writing with Polly.
+With faith, prayer, and determination pushing her onward to finish and publish her book, Williams continued while undergoing cancer treatments.
+“I decided to work on the illustrations while I was working on fine-tuning the writing with Polly.
 She taught me how to look at the writing through the eyes of the reader, and not just through my own,” explained Williams.

 Although she no longer teaches, Williams homeschools her son.
 She enjoys journaling daily in the quiet hours of the morning.

 “I’ve been very lucky and had very supportive people with me on this journey.
 My mother has always been my strongest supporter,” stated Williams, “My husband and son, too, have also always supported my writing.”

 Meet Chuck, a creative kid stuck inside on a rainy day!
 His mom calls his art a mess, but with some paint and a box, he builds a train to visit The Colorful Places!
 Hitch a ride with Lion, Hippo, Giraffe, and Chuck on The Color Express to discover imagination can take us anywhere.
 More than a concept book, this hand-cut paper adventure created by classroom art teacher Danielle D. Williams will empower young children to explore the concept of color as a journey through the five senses.